<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Once you’ve parked downtown, take the monorail to the Space Needle and EMP Museum area.
 The monorail offers a greater glimpse of Seattle, and children will love the opportunity to see the monorail enter the sci-fi-looking EMP Museum.
 The monorail offers a great military discount for active duty.
 The monorail is free for the very young.
 One tip: if traveling with small children, make your way to the back of the monorail to avoid the crowded push to the front; you’ll still get great views.

 Just outside the end station for the monorail (it takes about 5-10 minutes), you’ll find the International Fountain Mall, an outdoor spray park that offers children relief from the sun.
-Also in this area is the pop culture and sci-fi EMP Museum, which will open a quite extravagant looking playground for children later this summer.
+Also in this area is the pop culture and sci-fi EMP Museum, which will open quite an extravagant looking playground for children later this summer.

 When you return on the monorail, make your way toward the water.
 For someone who despises crowds, I am surprised to say that even I would recommend a trip to the busy Pike Place Market in downtown Seattle.
 I wouldn’t go so far as to say that I would venture into the first Starbucks, the one where seemingly everyone and their dog lined up around the block for, but the historic 107-year-old market was worth the trip.
 The market offers great food samplings, spectacular flower arrangements, and artisan goods.
 It’s challenging, but possible, to walk through with a stroller.
 Children (and adults) will love the variety of baked goodies on display.